When searching for information on this topic, potentially useful keywords to use include :

 What is the comprehensive approach?
 Literature on this topic seems to suggest that there does not appear to be a common definition.
 The paper, "The Comprehensive Approach to Civil-Military Crisis Management : A Critical Analysis and Perspective" (2010) by Dr. Cécile Wendling provides an analysis of how this concept is perceived by different international organizations such as NATO, the EU, OSCE, etc.

 The comprehensive approach appears to be a global concept that is often associated with civil-military cooperation; however, it goes beyond the existing NATO doctrine on enhanced civil-military cooperation (CIMIC).
 Furthermore, it is often mentioned in conjunction with counterinsurgency, Provincial Reconstruction Teams (PRT-Afghanistan), peace operations, stability operations and crisis management.
-To help provide a broader understanding of this concept, information sources pertinent to the comprehensive approach as a concept are also included in this LibGuide.

 According to NATO's Topic Page on the Comprehensive Approach: